SyedMuhammadHunain/webcode25-finconnect-backend/README.md

-# 🚀 FinConnect - Backend Application Only
+# 🚀 FinConnect - Full-Stack Application

 Welcome to **FinConnect**!
 This project is a backend sandbox portal where developers can register, subscribe to a plan, and access a suite of mock financial APIs.
 The system is secured with JWT and RBAC, and is designed for extensibility, clean code, and modern developer experience.